Link Search Menu Expand Document

 Both stages are implemented through a series of steps, and the application status progresses as the steps are complete.
 In the process, a few action hooks are fired to allow external code to interact with the flow.

-At any point of the flow, by holding an instance of the Package is possible to inspect the current status via Package::statusIs(), passing as an argument one of the Package::STATUS_* constants.
+At any point of the flow, by holding an instance of the Package, it is possible to inspect the current status via Package::statusIs(), passing as an argument one of the Package::STATUS_* constants.

 1. Upon instantiation, the Package status is at Package::STATUS_IDLE

-3. The Package::ACTION_INIT action hook is fired, passing the package instance as an argument.
-That allows external code to add modules.
+5. The Package::ACTION_INIT action hook is fired, passing the package instance as an argument.
+That allows external code to add modules and connect other packages.

-4. The Package status moves to Package::STATUS_INITIALIZED.
-The “building” stage is completed, and no more modules can be added.
+6. The Package status moves to Package::STATUS_INITIALIZED.
+No more modules can be added.

-5. The Package::ACTION_READY action hook is fired, passing the package instance as an argument.
-External code hooking that action can access the read-only container instance, resolve services, and perform additional actions but not register modules.
+5. The Package::ACTION_BOOTED action hook is fired, passing the package instance as an argument.

-6. The Package status moves to Package::STATUS_BOOTED.
+6. The Package status moves to Package::STATUS_DONE.
 The booting stage is completed.
 Package::boot() returns true.

 The “failure flow”